Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 New Bird Quarantine — The Most Overlooked Biosecurity Step

-Introducing new birds to an established flock without quarantine is the single most common route of Infectious Coryza and Newcastle Disease introduction in Philippine free-range farms.
-New birds may carry pathogens without showing symptoms — they are "silent carriers" that infect your existing flock within days of mixing.
+Introducing new birds into an established flock without quarantine is one of the most common ways diseases enter free-range farms in the Philippines.
+New birds can carry pathogens without showing visible signs of illness, making them silent carriers that may infect your existing flock within days after mixing.

-• Any new birds entering the farm must be held in a completely separate pen — separated by a minimum 10 meters from existing stock, with separate feeding and watering equipment — for 21 days minimum before any contact with existing birds.
+• Any new birds entering the farm should be placed in a separate quarantine pen away from the existing flock.
+Keep them at least 10 meters from current birds, with dedicated feeding and watering equipment, for a minimum of 21 days before allowing any contact with the main flock.

 • Vaccinate new birds on arrival: NCD La Sota via drinking water immediately upon arrival, regardless of the seller's claimed vaccination history.
 The cost is negligible; the risk of not doing it is not.

-• During the 21-day quarantine, observe daily for any respiratory symptoms, watery droppings, neurological signs, or unusual mortality.
-If any are observed: do not proceed with mixing — consult your municipal agriculturalist before any flock integration.
+• During the 21-day quarantine period, check new birds daily for signs of illness, including respiratory symptoms, watery droppings, unusual behavior, or unexpected deaths.
+If any symptoms appear, do not mix the birds with the existing flock.
+Seek advice from your municipal agriculturalist before proceeding with integration.

 9 Internal Hygiene: Ammonia, Water, and Litter Management